VIVIAN N. ROWE

 Vivian participated in construction projects in New Orleans with Enon Tabernacle Baptist Church, and in Newport News, VA with Habitat for Humanity.
 She attends career events for students and has done architecture projects with teenagers and younger children in schools, camps and through the Foundation for Architecture’s Architecture in Education Program.

-She currently holds two board positions.
-She serves on the West Mt.
-Airy Neighbors, where she is active on the Streetscapes Committee and others.
-She is also a board member for Danse4Nia, where she serves as Chair of the Social Media & Marketing Committee.
+She recently held two board positions.
+She served on the West Mt.
+Airy Neighbors, where she was active on the Streetscapes Committee and others.
+She was also a board member for Danse4Nia, where she served as Chair of the Social Media & Marketing Committee.

 In recognition for her achievements, Ms. Rowe received an Artistic Achievement Award in 2002 from the Pro Arts Society of Philadelphia.
 She won second place in the Enterprising Woman Business Plan Competition in 2008 from the Business Center, a division of the Small Business Administration.